 2| Put on a Face Mask.

 You may not be able to spend a day at the spa, but putting on a face mask at home is a simple way to practice self-care with a newborn in the house.
 If possible, ask someone to pick up a small package of face masks for you the next time they make a Target run.
-Giving yourself a mini facial is great for a quick pick-me-up and may leave you feeling a bit more rejuvenated afterwards.
+Giving yourself a mini facial is great for a quick pick-me-up and may leave you feeling a bit more rejuvenated afterward.

 3| Paint Your Nails.

 Fingernails, toenails or both.
 It’s a great time to try out a color you don’t usually wear since you’ll be spending more time at home.
 Couple this with a hot shower and you might feel like a new person!
-Sometimes it’s satisfying to savor the simple things in life and with a newborn, a hot shower and painted nails can feel like a mini vacation.
+Sometimes it’s satisfying to savor the simple things in life and with a newborn, a hot shower and painted nails can feel like a mini-vacation.

 4| Learn something new.